FRRouting/frr/doc/user/bgp.rst

    command can be used to filter out SRv6 L3VPN BGP updates, and keep MPLS L3VPN BGP updates.

+.. clicmd:: neighbor X:X::X:X <encapsulation-rx-srv6|encapsulation-rx-mpls>

+   For a given peer, it is possible to check as valid or invalid incoming L3VPN BGP updates according to their nature: MPLS or SRv6.
+The ``encapsulation-rx-srv6`` command can be used to invalidate incoming MPLS BGP updates from a given peer.
+   Reversely, the ``encapsulation-rx-mpls`` command can be used to invalidate incoming SRv6 BGP updates from a given peer.

 .. _bgp-evpn:

 Ethernet Virtual Network - EVPN